Last updated on September 23rd, 2024 at 07:53 am

 Members of the community derive their sense of self and identity from their membership in the collective, whether it be based on nationality, ethnicity, or other social affiliations.

-Collective identity is reinforced through shared customs, traditions, language, and values, creating a strong bond and a collective consciousness that shapes the behaviour and attitudes of individuals within the society.
+Collective identity is reinforced through shared customs, traditions, language, and values, creating a strong bond and a collective consciousness that shapes the behavior and attitudes of individuals within the society.

 14. Respect for Authority